 How to cut acorn squash?

 When cutting an acorn squash, the first thing you have to remember is a sharp knife.
 Start by trimming the top and the bottom part by ¼ inch.
-Now, cut it into half lengthwise, and you will see seeds.
+Now, cut it in half lengthwise, and you will see seeds.
 Using a spoon, scoop out the seeds and discard them.
-Now you can use it for the acorn squash breakfast recipe.
+Now, you can use it for the acorn squash breakfast recipe.

 How to bake or grill acorn squash?

-- To grill it, season it, and they place it on the preheated grill cut-side down.
-Cook it for about 20 minutes at 400 degrees F. flip and cook the skin side for about 30 to 35 minutes and serve.
+- To grill, season, and place it on the preheated grill cut-side down.
+Cook it for about 20 minutes at 400 degrees F. Flip and cook the skin side for about 30 to 35 minutes and serve.

 I love to saute my vegetables in a cast iron pan because it adds extra flavor, especially when I've just finished making some crispy bacon in it.